Sagarss2664/StockSagu-Stock_Dashboard/README.md

 # 📈 StockSagu – Real-Time Stock Dashboard

-StockSagu is a **real-time stock monitoring web application** that allows users to securely log in using email OTP, subscribe to selected stocks, and view **live price updates with advanced charts**.
+StockSagu is a **real-time stock monitoring web application** that allows users to securely log in using email OTP, subscribe to selected stocks, and view **live price updates**.
 The system is designed with a **clean architecture**, real-time data flow, and scalable backend services.

 ---